 HIVE Blockchain Technologies Ltd. is a growth oriented company listed on the TSX Venture Exchange ("TSXV") and the NASDAQ Capital Markets Exchange ("NASDAQ").
 Because the Company substantially holds the Bitcoin and trades Ethereum that it derives from its mining operations, we view the Company as a bridge from the blockchain sector to traditional capital markets.
 HIVE operates state-of-the-art green energypowered data centre facilities in Canada, Sweden, and Iceland.
 These facilities mainly produce newly minted Bitcoin and Ethereum continuously in the cloud.
-Our assets provide shareholders with exposure to the operating margins of digital currency mining as well as a portfolio of crypto-coins.
-HIVE's cryptocurrency mining operations are all powered by green energy, either renewable hydroelectricity or geothermal, with the major data centres being: 1) A Bitcoin mining operation at a facility in New Brunswick, Canada that we own, currently equipped with approximately 16,400 new generation ASIC mining rigs with an aggregate operating hash rate of approximately 1,400 PH/s, utilizing approximately 56MW of power capacity; 2) A Bitcoin mining operation at a leased facility in Quebec, Canada, currently equipped with approximately 6,800 new generation ASIC mining rigs with an aggregate operating hash rate of approximately 530 petahashes per second (PH/s), utilizing approximately 27 megawatts (MW) power but with available power capacity of 30MW; 3) In Sweden, a leased facility equipped with approximately 17,600 custom and efficient GPU rigs with an aggregate operating hash rate of approximately 5,750 gigahashes per second (GH/s) currently mining Ethereum and utilizing approximately 17MW power; and; 4) In Iceland, a leased facility equipped with approximately 2,450 custom and efficient GPU rigs with an aggregate operating hash rate of approximately 560 GH/s currently mining Ethereum and Ethereum Classic while utilizing approximately 2.5MW of power.
+Our cryptocurrency assets provide shareholders with exposure to the operating margins of digital currency mining as well as a portfolio of crypto-coins.
+HIVE's cryptocurrency mining operations are all powered by green energy, sourced primarily from renewable hydroelectricity or geothermal energy.
+Our major data centres are: 1) A Bitcoin mining operation at a facility in New Brunswick, Canada that we own, currently equipped with approximately 16,400 new generation ASIC mining rigs with an aggregate operating hash rate of approximately 1,400 PH/s, utilizing approximately 56MW of power capacity; 2) A Bitcoin mining operation at a leased facility in Quebec, Canada, currently equipped with approximately 6,800 new generation ASIC mining rigs with an aggregate operating hash rate of approximately 530 petahashes per second (PH/s), utilizing approximately 27 megawatts (MW) power but with available power capacity of 30MW; 3) In Sweden, a leased facility equipped with approximately 17,600 custom and efficient GPU rigs with an aggregate operating hash rate of approximately 5,750 gigahashes per second (GH/s) currently mining Ethereum and utilizing approximately 17MW power; and; 4) In Iceland, a leased facility equipped with approximately 2,450 custom and efficient GPU rigs with an aggregate operating hash rate of approximately 560 GH/s currently mining Ethereum and Ethereum Classic while utilizing approximately 2.5MW of power.
 In addition to the above major data centers, HIVE has 350 PH/s of Bitcoin mining capacity from approximately 4,700 ASIC mining rigs utilizing approximately 10MW of power in Iceland and Sweden.
 All the mining power is being utilized by HIVE to generate mining rewards that are paid in Bitcoin and Ethereum and that we generally retain in secure storage.
-These operations provide shareholders with exposure to the operating margins of digital currency mining which the Company believes is currently the most profitable application of the Company's computing power.
-We have not pledged or staked our BTC or ETH to earn additional revenue because of counter party risk concerns and cost of borrowing has been too high.
+We have not pledged or staked our BTC or ETH as collateral against debt or other obligations of any kind, although we may consider a limited debt financing in the future if terms are favourable.